ravikant-diwakar/React-Form/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload if you make changes.
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Once you eject, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+At this point, you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More